dlqs/webscripten/README.md

 ```

 ## Future work
+### 1. Integration with llvm-sauce
+This will be a relatively straightforward task, but there is a dependency on [llvm-sauce](https://github.com/jiachen247/llvm-sauce) being able to run standalone in the browser.
+Since Webscripten can already run standalone in the browser (refer to the demo page), eventually these two can be integrated into Source Academy.
-### Linking other libraries
+### 2. Linking other libraries
+Libraries can either statically linked via LLD, or dynamically loaded by provinding Javascript functions as WebAssembly imports.
+In the demo:
+ - `display` is statically linked via LLD
+ - `math_sin` is dynamically loaded via WebAssembly import
 #### Static Linking Using LLD
-As of now, static linking is done by fetching the library folder `sysroot.tar` located in the static folder, and copying its contents into LLD's filesystem.
+Static linking is done by fetching the library folder `sysroot.tar` located in the static folder, and copying its contents into the filesystem that lld.wasm accesses.
 Extra flags would also have to be added to LLD's arguments to let LLD know the location of the libraries.
 The un-taring code is taken from [wasm-clang](https://github.com/binji/wasm-clang/blob/8e78cdb9caa80f75ed86d6632cb4e9310b22748c/shared.js#L580-L652).
 To add extra libraries, modify the code in `run_lld.js` to do the same for other `.tar` library files.
-#### Importing Javascript functions using Webassembly imports
+#### Dynamic loading via Webassembly imports
 Inside the file `run_wasm.js` , import the javascript module via `require` and add the module to the environment of `importObject` before running the WebAssembly instance.

 Example (math library):